waku-org/docs.waku.org/docs/guides/js-waku/relay-send-receive.md

 Please refer to the [Protobuf installation](/guides/js-waku/quick-start#create-a-message-structure) guide for steps on adding the `protobufjs` package to your project using a package manager or CDN.
 :::

-## Send Messages Using Light Push
+## Send Messages Using Relay

-To send messages over the Waku Network using the `Light Push` protocol, create a new message object and use the `lightPush.push()` function:
+To send messages using the `Relay` protocol, create a new message object and use the `relay.send()` function:

 ```js
 // Create a new message object